 United we stand strong!
-P-kassan the freeriding insurance is a cooperation between people in similar situations.
+P-kassan - the fund - is a cooperation between people in similar situations.
 We do not afford the fare or do not want to pay it.
-You pay a small amount to the fund and if you get caught freeriding your bill is payed.
-The idea of this insurance is not new.
+You pay a small amount to the fund and if you get caught freeriding your fine is payed by the fund.
+The idea of this fund is not new.
 It has been tried before and for quite some time, especially by students in the university cities, and has worked well even though in a small scale.
 The difference is that we have a greater goal than just helping each other to freeride.
-We want free public transportation, owned by us together and controlled by the workers in it.
+We want fare free public transportation, owned by us together and controlled by the workers in it.

 Everyone will benefit from free transports